rkandoroidrepo/Assignement/README.md

 ## Notes
 * MVP Architecture has been followed.

-* Repository pattern followed for modal layer.
+* A repository pattern followed for the modal layer.

-* Unit test cases written for all the three layers.
+* Unit test cases written for all three layers.

 * Pull to refresh feature implemented.